Browse by Medical Category

-Our recent treatment study with smokers with schizophrenia or bipolar disorder here at MGH found extended duration varenicline along with behavioral support tripled cessation rates at one year for those who were able to quit for at least two weeks with varenicline and group cognitive behavioral therapy.
+Our recent treatment study with smokers with schizophrenia or bipolar disorder found extended duration varenicline along with behavioral support tripled cessation rates at one year for those who were able to quit for at least two weeks with varenicline and group cognitive behavioral therapy.

 We offer a range of smoking cessation services, both routine and through clinical trials.

-Our smoking cessation studies are not limited to patients in our psychiatric care at Massachusetts General Hospital, they are also available to the public as a health resource through our research program.
-Read more information about our program.
+Our smoking cessation studies are not limited to patients in our psychiatric care at Mass General, they are also available to the public as a health resource through our research program.

 Learn more about the Center for Addiction Medicine at Mass General.

 Please contact us to learn about enrolling in our studies.